Scaffold-Stark/scaffold-stark-showcase/README.md

 ## Educational Purposes

-We will be adding resources related to workshops, live coding, hackathons, basecamps, and other educational content connected to our project.
+We will be adding resources related to workshops, live coding, hackathons, basecamps, and other educational content related to our project.
 Stay tuned for updates!

 - [Vietnam Starknet - Basecamp](https://www.youtube.com/watch?v=4V00zQ1Wvyw): Watch live coding sessions by deLabs on Starknet using ScaffoldStark to deliver dApps in just one hour, and get a brief introduction to OnlyDust_com for those seeking opportunities in the web3 space.
 - [Sessions Course - Open Build](https://openbuild.xyz/learn/challenges/2037971949/1718363560): In lesson 4 of the DeFi course on OpenBuildxyz, Asten will guide you through interacting with @Starknet and demonstrate how Scaffold Stark can help you quickly build DApps.